-Call the College Learning Center at 724-925-6893 to schedule the placement test.
-There is no fee for this testing.
+Call the Placement Assessment Office at the Youngwood campus at 724-925-6893 or your nearest WCCC center to schedule the Accuplacer.
+There is no fee for the assessment.

 Registration

 Dates for course registration are printed in the class schedule for each session.
 Registration begins approximately April 1 for the fall sessions, November 1 for the spring sessions and December 1 for the summer sessions.
 Class schedules are available at the Youngwood campus and the education centers.
 Schedules can be requested by calling 724-925-4077 or 1-800-262-2103.
 Class may also be viewed online at wccc.edu.